-Amendments to IAS 12, Income Taxes - Deferred tax related to assets and liabilities arising from a single transaction
+Amendments to IAS 12 - Deferred tax related to assets and liabilities arising from a single transaction

 The amendments introduced a further exception from the initial recognition.
-Under the amendments, an entity does not apply the initial recognition exemption for transactions that give rise to equal taxable and deductible temporary differences on initial recognition.
+Under the amendments, an entity does not apply the initial recognition exemption for transactions that give rise to equal taxable and deductible temporary differences.
 Following the amendments to IAS 12, an entity is required to recognize the related deferred tax assets and liabilities, with the recognition of any deferred tax assets being subject to the recoverability criteria in IAS 12.